openharmony/docs/en/application-dev/reference/arkui-ts/ts-basic-components-web.md

   ```

   Example of loading local resource files in the sandbox:
-  1. Use[globalthis](../../application-models/uiability-data-sync-with-ui.md#using-globalthis-between-uiability-and-page) to obtain the path of the sandbox.
+  1. Use [globalthis](../../application-models/uiability-data-sync-with-ui.md#using-globalthis-between-uiability-and-page) to obtain the path of the sandbox.
      ```ts
      // xxx.ets
      import web_webview from '@ohos.web.webview'